crazyhottommy/scclusteval/README.md

 # scclusteval

-The goal of scclusteval is to evaluate the single cell clustering stability by boostrapping the cells.
+The goal of scclusteval(Single Cell Cluster Evaluation) is to evaluate the single cell clustering stability by boostrapping the cells and provide many visualization methods for comparing clusters.

 for Theory behind the method, see Christian Henning, “Cluster-wise assessment of cluster stability,” Research Report 271, Dept. of